 Should you use the apps of either Pixel Buds Pro 2 or Pixel Buds Pro?

-Both models utilize the Pixel Buds app for Android users and have system-level integration for Pixel phone owners.
-The Pixel Buds Pro 2 app offers more advanced features, including a full 5-band equalizer with custom presets, an improvement over the limited Volume EQ of the original model.
-The newer model also supports spatial audio with head tracking on compatible Pixel phones, a feature absent from the original Pixel Buds Pro.
+The Pixel Buds Pro 2 launches with a full 5-band equalizer with custom preset, an improvement over the original model’s limited Volume EQ.
+The newer model also launched with support for spatial audio with head tracking on compatible Pixel phones, which also became available to the original Pixel Buds Pro via an update a few months after launch.

 How do the Pixel Buds Pro 2 and Pixel Buds Pro connect?